vellajs/vella/README.md

 - `tagName` is a string
 - `attrs` is either
   - `null`, `undefined`, `true` or `false`.
 These values are ignored.
-  - a plain objects whose keys represent element attributes, properties, or events, and whose keys may be either the value, you want to assign, a stream of such values (on stream update, the attrs will be diffed, and updated efficiently), or a function.
+  - a plain object whose keys represent element attributes, properties, or events, and whose values may be either the value you want to assign, a stream of such values (on stream update, the attrs will be diffed, and updated efficiently), or a function.
     - for events, a function is the handler
     - for other props and attrs, the function is turned into a stream of values.
     - if you want to pass a function as a prop value (i.e. if you want to prevent automatic streamification), wrap it in a `Value()` call.